 8. Chase the Northern Lights

 With its darker nights, autumn in Norway is the start of the Northern Lights season.
-The milder temperatures are in favour of long hours spent outside waiting for the aurora.
+The milder temperatures are in favor of long hours spent outside waiting for the aurora.

 9. Go to the traditional Norwegian cabin

 Wooden cabin in the forest, fireplace, glass of wine, and a group of friends – what else do you need to spend a perfect weekend in autumn in Norway?
 Find the selection of the best Norwegian cabins (hytte) here.
-And, for autumn in Norway specifically, I can suggest staying in these beautiful wooden cabins located just by the edge of the UNESCO listed Nærøyfjord – check them out here.
+And, for autumn in Norway specifically, I can suggest staying in these beautiful wooden cabins located just by the edge of the UNESCO-listed Nærøyfjord in Flam – check them out here.

 10. Watch the night sky